 I had a bit of an epiphany in the gym this morning.
 It dawned on me that most people go their entire lives without realizing what their very own bodies are physically capable of.
 It’s funny to me.
 Mainly because in my youth, I was literally thin as a walking stick.
 Had it not been for that fateful day in Chicago at the Naval base, where I (a basketball fanatic) was dunked on by a semi pro player.

-But not most people….the average person doesn’t think about it until a fit person walks up next to them.
-Then there’s a moment of self-pity that’s quickly forgotten as soon as the “hot and fresh doughnuts” sign lights up at Krispy Kreme.
+But not most people….the average person doesn’t think about it until a really fit person walks up next to them and then they realize “oh shit, that person is my age”.
+Then there’s the moment of self-pity.
+The envy lasts a bit longer but that too is quickly forgotten as soon as the “hot and fresh doughnuts” sign lights up at Krispy Kreme.

-The human body can do sooo much!
 It’s astounding the amount of resiliency and strength it has.
 It can be shaped and molded, made stronger, faster.
-It can endure miles and miles of running.
-Each and every person has their very own machine to tweak and customize as they see fit.
-But 89% of you don’t.
+It can endure miles and miles of running or tons and tons of weight lifting.
+Each and every person has their very own machine to tweak and customize as they see fit, but 89% of you don’t….okay I made that number up, but so what it’s probably higher.
 It’s the equivalent of taking a Ferrari and letting it sit for years exposed to the elements.

 Train hard.
 Indulge later.